digital-asset/daml/docs/source/daml/intro/9_Functional101.rst

 Branching in Actions
 ~~~~~~~~~~~~~~~~~~~~

 The most common case where this becomes important is inside ``do`` blocks.
-Say we want to create contract if a condition is met, or we want to create a contract of one type in one case, and of another type in another case.
+Say we want to create a contract of one type in one case, and of another type in another case.
 Let's say we have two template types and want to write a function that creates an ``S`` if a condition is met, and a ``T`` otherwise.

 .. literalinclude:: daml/daml-intro-9/daml/Main.daml
   :language: daml